AdobeDocs/analytics.en/help/analyze/analysis-workspace/curate-share/share-projects.md

 {{release-limited-testing-section}}

-You can share Analysis Workspace projects with people who don't have access to Adobe Analytics.
+You can grant [View-only access](/help/analyze/analysis-workspace/curate-share/view-only-projects.md) to Analysis Workspace projects to people who don't have access to Adobe Analytics.
 This can include:

 * People outside your organization